ComposableFi/composable/book/src/nix/run-packages.md

 ## Running in Docker

-If you do not have access to `nix`, but you do have access to `docker`, then you can run nix packages within docker like this:
+If you do not have access to `nix`, but you do have access to `docker`, then you can run nix packages within docker as follows:

 ### Creating a `nix` cache volume